Geology Courses

 GEOL 320.
 Regional Field Studies (0.5 units)

 Field-based studies form the core of geological inquiry.
 The purpose of this course is to enrich students’ understanding of the process of conducting geological research in the field.
 The course consists of on-campus trip preparation and data analysis and reporting, and a field trip lasting approximately two weeks.
 Field trip locations and topics vary.
 Students may be responsible for some costs.
-Prerequisite: GEOL 103 or permission of instructor.
+Prerequisite: GEOL 103 or GEOL 110 or permission of instructor.

 GEOL 350.
 Structural Geology

 The deformation of rocks through brittle and ductile processes is the focus of structural geology.
 This course examines how forces such as those associated with plate tectonics and mountain-building are recorded in rocks on the regional, outcrop and microscopic scale.
 The genesis, recognition and classification of structures such as folds, faults, joints and microstructures, as well as the mechanical behavior of rocks and stress and strain are studied as important components in deciphering the tectonic and deformational history of an area.
 The laboratory emphasizes application of theory to field problems.
-Prerequisite or co-requisite: GEOL 103 and 203 or permission of instructor.
+Prerequisite or co-requisite: GEOL 103 or GEOL 110 and GEOL 203 or permission of instructor.
 Also offered through Outdoor Studies.

 GEOL 362.
 Geochemistry